 Where the data user engages a data processor to process personal data on its behalf, the data user must use contractual or other means to:

-- Prevent unauthorized or accidental access, processing, erasure, or loss of use of the personal data; and
+- prevent unauthorized or accidental access, processing, erasure, or loss of use of the personal data; and

-- Ensure that the data processor does not retain the personal data for longer than necessary.
+- ensure that the data processor does not retain the personal data for longer than necessary.

 There is no statutory definition of a data breach under the Ordinance.
 However, under the non–binding guidance issued by the PCPD, data breach is defined as a “suspected breach of data security of personal data held by a data user, exposing the data to the risk of unauthorized or accidental access, processing, erasure, loss or use.”